 For any questions regarding Strong Memorial Hospital, please call pre-registration.
 For last names ending A-L, call (585) 275-2517.
 For last names ending M-Z, call (585) 275-5539.

 For questions regarding Highland Hospital, please call the admitting office at (585) 341-6536.

 Plan for Transportation

-A trial drive is helpful for you to know how long it will take and what hospital entrance to use and to locate the parking lot.
-Make sure that your car always has enough gas during the last month's of pregnancy.
-Practice using your baby's car seat, to make sure that you know how to fasten it correctly with your car's seat belt.
+A trial drive is helpful for you to know how long it will take, which hospital entrance to use, and to locate the parking lot.
+Make sure that your car always has enough gas during the last months of pregnancy.
+Practice using your baby's car seat to make sure that you know how to fasten it correctly with your car's seat belt.